3MFConsortium/spec_materials/3MF Materials Extension.md

 Note that the actual material color is not specified in the 3MF document, but it MAY be known by the printer by other means.

+To avoid integer overflows, a multiproperties group MUST contain less than 2^31 \<multi> elements.

 ### 5.1.
 Multi

 Element **\<multi>**